veracruz-project/veracruz-examples/i-poc/README.md

    ```bash
    kubectl get all
    ```
-   The result should be at least those objects, additional objects can exist if other things are running
+   The result should be at least those objects, addtional objects can exist if other things are running
    ```
    NAME                                         READY   STATUS    RESTARTS   AGE
    pod/smarter-device-manager-ec2-nitro-XXXXX   1/1     Running   XX         XX